Colonial history of the United States: Political culture

-Finally and most dramatically, the Americans were fascinated by and increasingly adopted the political values of Republicanism which stressed equal rights, the need for virtuous citizens, and the evils of corruption, luxury, and aristocracy.
+Finally, the Americans were fascinated by and increasingly adopted the political values of Republicanism which stressed equal rights, the need for virtuous citizens, and the evils of corruption, luxury, and aristocracy.
 Republicanism provided the framework for colonial resistance to British schemes of taxation after 1763, which escalated into the Revolution.

 None of the colonies had stable political parties of the sort that formed in the 1790s, but each had shifting factions that vied for power, especially in the perennial battles between the appointed governor and the elected assembly.
 There were often "country" and "court" factions, representing those opposed to the governor's agenda and those in favor of it, respectively.
 Massachusetts had particularly low requirements for voting eligibility and strong rural representation in its assembly from its 1691 charter; consequently, it also had a strong populist faction that represented the province's lower classes.

 Up and down the colonies, non-English ethnic groups had clusters of settlements.
-The most numerous were the Scotch Irish and the Germans.
-Each group assimilated into the dominant English, Protestant, commercial, and political culture, albeit with local variations.
+The most numerous were Scottish Irish and German.
+Each group assimilated into the dominant English, Protestant, commercial, and political culture, which included several local variations.
 They tended to vote in blocs, and politicians negotiated with group leaders for votes.
 They generally retained their historic languages and cultural traditions, even as they merged into the developing American culture.

 Ethnocultural factors were most visible in Pennsylvania.
-During 1756–1776, the Quakers were the largest faction in the legislature, but they were losing their dominance to the growing Presbyterian faction based on Scotch-Irish votes, supported by Germans.
+Between 1756 and 1776, the Quakers were the largest faction in the legislature, but they were losing their dominance to the growing Presbyterian faction based on Scotch-Irish votes, supported by Germans.